minio/docs/source/operations/install-deploy-manage/deploy-minio-tenant.rst

    MinIO can use any Kubernetes :kube-docs:`Persistent Volume (PV) <concepts/storage/persistent-volumes>` that supports the :kube-docs:`ReadWriteOnce <concepts/storage/persistent-volumes/#access-modes>` access mode.
    MinIO's consistency guarantees require the exclusive storage access that ``ReadWriteOnce`` provides.
+   Additionally, MinIO recommends setting a reclaim policy of ``Retain`` for the PVC :kube-docs:`StorageClass <concepts/storage/storage-classes>`.

    For Kubernetes clusters where nodes have Direct Attached Storage, MinIO strongly recommends using the `DirectPV CSI driver <https://min.io/directpv?ref=docs>`__.
    DirectPV provides a distributed persistent volume manager that can discover, format, mount, schedule, and monitor drives across Kubernetes nodes.